 What to Do in Hurricane Florence’s Aftermath

-The residents of North Carolina are beginning to piece together their lives after Tropical Storm Florence tore up the East Coast, claiming at least 43 lives on September 14, 2018.
+The residents of North Carolina are beginning to piece together their lives after Hurricane Florence tore up the East Coast, claiming at least 43 lives on September 14, 2018.
 Countless trees are blocking roadways, making it difficult for homeowners to return to their properties to survey the damage and see what is salvageable.
 Officials are cautioning residents that five river gauges in North Carolina are still indicating major flood-stage waters, while an additional five are at moderate flood stage, meaning there is still potential for danger.

 When making your way back to your home, safety should always be your first concern.

 It is important for homeowners to understand what their insurance policies cover.
 Most homeowners and renters policies cover property damaged by wind.
 So in the case of a hurricane destroying your roof, you would have coverage for your home and belongings that were damaged by rain.

 But damage caused by floodwater is not covered under the standard homeowners or renters insurance policy.
 In most cases, flood insurance is purchased separately through the federal government’s National Flood Insurance Program or from a private insurer.

 In addition, storm damage to your vehicles is normally covered under your auto insurance rather than your homeowners insurance.
 Knowing which policy will cover what damage will allow you to avoid wasted time contacting multiple insurance companies.